Lyr-7D1h/julia_sets/README.md

-# Julia Sets using OpenGL
+# Julia Sets using Web GPU Specifications

 # Requirements

-- glfw
+- A driver supporting on of these graphics api's: Vulkan, Metal, D3D12, D3D11, and OpenGLES

-# Why OpenGL
+# Why WGPU

+I wanted to write in Rust and wgpu uses pure Rust, not some weird shotty c wrapper around opengl or similar.

+WGPU implements the Web GPU standard which is supported by a large amount of modern graphics Api's like Vulkan.

+## OpenGL (OLD)

 Opengl is a cross platform standard.
 Using opengl allows for a fairly low level implementation of a graphical application.
-We don't need any fancy sound, ui or things like this.
-We just need to draw our art!
+Opengl has been around for a long time and good support on a lot of devices.

-# GLFW vs SDL2
+## GLFW vs SDL2

 GLFW is sort of a subset of SDL2.
 GLFW just handles window creation and keyboard/mouse IO, whereas SDL2 does all these things but also has support for sound and a bunch of abstracted tools for drawing shapes and lines.

-That's why I decided on using GLFW as we only need minimal functionality.

-# Considerations

-- Render using the more modern Vulkan API.
-- Use wgpu with winit

 # Resources